bucketeer-io/bucketeer-docs/docs/sdk/index.md

 ### Client-side SDK

-Client-side SDKs are developed for single-user desktop, mobile, and embedded applications, including mobile SDKs.
+Client-side SDKs are designed for single-user desktop, mobile, and embedded applications.
+They are intended for use in potentially less secure environments, such as personal computers or mobile devices, including mobile SDKs.
+These SDKs typically run on end-user devices, which makes them vulnerable to compromise by users who unpack a mobile app to examine the SDK bytecode or use developer tools in their browser to inspect internal site data.
+Therefore, never using a server-side SDK key in a client-side or mobile application is essential.

 Supported SDKs for client-side: